typhoon-hil/xyce-typhoon-hil-interface/README.md

 Follow this guide to set up everything needed to build circuit schematics with Typhoon HIL software and simulate using the Xyce open-source engine.
 There are four main steps:
-1) Downloading and installing Typhoon HIL Control Center
+1) Downloading and installing Typhoon HIL Control Center (THCC)
 2) Downloading and installing Xyce
-3) Setting up the Typhoon HIL/Xyce interface
+3) Installing the TSE to Xyce converter package
 4) Building a circuit model

 ## 1) Typhoon HIL Control Center